diez/diez/examples/lorem-ipsum/README.md

 ## Quickstart

-To quickly experience how Diez works, simply run `yarn demo` from `design-language`.
+To quickly experience how Diez works, simply run `yarn demo` or `npm run demo` from `design-language`.
 This command will use Diez to compile a JavaScript SDK for your design language and link it to the example web project located in `codebases/web`, then start the example web project in your browser.

 Check out our [Getting Started guide](https://diez.org/getting-started/) to learn more.